xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatecollection-list-managementtemplates.md

 ---
 title: "List managementTemplates"
-description: "Get the managementTemplate resources from the managementTemplates navigation property."
+description: "Gets the managementTemplate resources represents a group of actions and setting that can be performed against a managed tenant."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"